-Our certificate of incorporation to be in effect upon completion of this offering limits the liability of directors to the fullest extent permitted by Delaware law.
+Our amended and restated certificate of incorporation, which will be in effect upon completion of this offering, limits the liability of directors to the fullest extent permitted by Delaware law.
 The effect of these provisions is to eliminate the rights of us and our stockholders, through stockholders' derivative suits on behalf of us, to recover monetary damages from a director for breach of fiduciary duty as a director, including breaches resulting from grossly negligent behavior.
 However, exculpation does not apply to any director if the director has acted in bad faith, knowingly or intentionally violated the law, authorized illegal dividends or redemptions or derived an improper benefit from his or her actions as a director.

-In addition, upon completion of this offering, our certificate of incorporation will allow and our bylaws will require that we indemnify our directors and officers to the fullest extent permitted by Delaware law.
+In addition, our amended and restated certificate of incorporation and amended and restated bylaws provide that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
 We also expect to continue to maintain directors' and officers' liability insurance.
 We believe that these indemnification provisions and insurance are useful to attract and retain qualified directors and executive officers.

-The limitation of liability and indemnification provisions in our certificate of incorporation and bylaws to be in effect upon completion of this offering may discourage stockholders from bringing a lawsuit against directors for breach of their fiduciary duty.
+The limitation of liability and indemnification provisions in our amended and restated certificate of incorporation and amended and restated bylaws may discourage stockholders from bringing a lawsuit against directors for breach of their fiduciary duty.
 These provisions may also have the effect of reducing the likelihood of derivative litigation against directors and officers, even though such an action, if successful, might otherwise benefit us and our stockholders.

-In addition to the indemnification to be required in our certificate of incorporation and bylaws to be in effect upon completion of this offering, we expect to enter into indemnification agreements with each of our current directors and officers before the completion of this offering.
+In addition to the indemnification required in our amended and restated certificate of incorporation and amended and restated bylaws, we expect to enter into indemnification agreements with each of our current directors and officers before the completion of this offering.
 These agreements will provide for the indemnification of our directors and officers for all reasonable expenses and liabilities incurred in connection with any action or proceeding brought against them by reason of the fact that they are or were our agents.
 We believe that these bylaw provisions and indemnification agreements, as well as our maintaining directors' and officers' liability insurance, help to attract and retain qualified persons as directors and officers.